 Last Wednesday I played my first actual game of Dungeons & Dragons in almost twenty years.
-As I’ve mentioned before, I’ve had an interest in Dungeons & Dragons since I was around 11 years old.
+As I’ve mentioned before, I’ve had an interest in Dungeons & Dragons since I was around eleven years old.
 I played my first games with some family friends, a bunch of young AirForce guys.
 Through them, I learned the basics.
 We played a few AD&D 1E games, then switched over the brand new 2nd Edition.
 This occurred while I still living in Japan.
 Once I got back to the states, I still collected the books, but I had a very hard time finding a dedicated group.
 A lot of the kids my age didn’t share my maturity level and when I did manage to get a game together, it ended up being filled with people making dick jokes, or pseudo-sexually roleplaying.
 Not my cup of tea.
-By the time 3rd Edition came out, I did catch wind of some serious groups in my area, but my interest had shifted to other things.
+By the time 3rd Edition came out, I did catch wind of some serious groups in my area, but by then, my interest had shifted to other things.

 Over the years, 3rd edition split into 3.5 and then 4th.
 3.5 loyalists made their own game; Pathfinder, and it got very fragmented and confusing.
 But, once I learned a 5th edition was coming, my interest was sparked.